Community Change Collegiate Challenge (4C)

 Launched in 2019, the Community Change Collegiate Challenge (4C) is designed to provide students with an immersive experience in public problem solving.

-On the day of the event, students hear from an expert on the topic before engaging in a dialogue on the topic.
-After lunch, teams are provided a presentation template and given prep time to propose a course of action to address the issue based on their pre-work, the morning presentation, and the dialogue.
-They will then present their ideas to a panel of judges who score and select the winners. (pictured: the 2019 UNC team preparing their presentation)
+After weeks of preparation, team arrive on the day of the event to hear from topic experts before engaging in a group dialogue.
+Equipped with a presentation template, teams are given time to prepare a proposed course of action to address the issue based on their campus-specific research and pre-work, the expert presentation, and the dialogue.
+Teams present their ideas to a panel of judges who score and select the winners.

 Highlights from the 2021 Community Change Collegiate Challenge